-11 Memoirs Every Woman Should Read in Her 20s
+11 Memoirs You Should Read In Your 20s

 Reading a good memoir is useful at any age, but it can be life-changing (or life-saving) in our 20s.
 It seems like we're supposed to magically go from hard-partying coeds to productive members of society overnight.
 Vicariously experiencing somebody else’s struggle to figure out who the hell they are can be comforting and sometimes downright cathartic.